Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/getting-started/vite.md

 You may need to tweak a bit `src/scss/style.scss` and add a `src/fonts` directory to import font family properly in your project.
 Please refer to the font sub-section of [how to import Boosted](#import-boosted) for more details.
 {{< /callout >}}

+## What is Vite?
+[Vite](https://vite.dev/) is a modern frontend build tool designed for speed and simplicity.
+It provides an efficient and streamlined development experience, especially for modern JavaScript frameworks.

 ## Setup

 We're building a Vite project with Boosted from scratch, so there are some prerequisites and upfront steps before we can really get started.
 This guide requires you to have Node.js installed and some familiarity with the terminal.